Program for the Synod Assembly

 The Agenda of the assembly is the schedule that governs the business meetings of the assembly.
 While the program is set by the assembly planning team (as authorized and within the parameters set by the Synod Council), the agenda, is wholly owned by the assembly, i.e., the assembly sets the order of business and times at which special orders take place within the parameters of the governing documents and the parliamentary authority.
 Consequently, the assembly is provided with a proposed agenda, but it is free to adopt, amend, or reject the proposed agenda.

-An agenda features two classes of orders: (1) the order of business and (2) special orders.
+An agenda features two classes of order: (1) the order of business and (2) special orders.
 The order of business is the sequence in which business is handled.
 There are no specific times assigned to any of the items in the order of business (except for the call to order).
-One simply moves from one item to the next as each item is either completed or the assembly chooses to set aside for consideration at a later time.
+One simply moves from one item to the next as each item is either completed or the assembly chooses to set the item aside for consideration at a later time.
 Special orders have assigned times, and a special order may interrupt the flow of business, suspending the flow of regular business until the special order is dispensed with.
 Once the special order has been dispensed with, the business resumes where it left off.
 If the chair neglects to proceed to special orders at the time appointed, any member can compel the chair to do so by “calling for the orders of the day.”

-Two notes about unscheduled items (i.e., items that do not appear on the agenda):
+Four notes about unscheduled items (i.e., items that do not appear on the agenda):

 - Recesses can take place whenever the assembly determines that it needs a break.
 The chair will, from time to time, order a recess at his/her discretion.
 A recess can be ordered by the assembly as well.

-- The report of the Elections Committee can take place as soon as it is ready.
+- The report of the Elections Committee may take place as soon as it is ready.
 When that report is ready depends upon the time it takes to count ballots.
 When runoff elections are required, the assembly may set a special order for such if it wishes.
 Likewise, the assembly may set as a special order the first general ballot after floor nominations have been received.